Not a Student?

 About the Course

-Explore concepts such as electrostatics, conductors, capacitors and dielectrics, electric circuits, magnetic fields, and electromagnetism.
-You’ll do hands-on laboratory work and in-class activities to investigate phenomena and use calculus to solve problems.
+Have you ever wondered how electricity and electromagnetism are used to power the devices and machines you interact with every day?
+Explore concepts such as electrostatics, conductors, capacitors and dielectrics, electric circuits, magnetic fields, and electromagnetism in AP Physics C: Electricity and Magnetism.
+You’ll do hands-on laboratory work and in-class activities to investigate phenomena while using calculus to solve problems.

 AP Physics Revisions 2024-25